 First things first.
 Driving in winter conditions with potentially icy roads is not for everyone.
 Using winter tires in Iceland will indeed help.
 But if you have never driven a vehicle in tough winter conditions and plan to be outside of the main metro area of Reykjavik, then you may want to consider other options.

-The farther you get from the cities, the more skill you may need to drive in heavy winter conditions.
-Snow, icy roads, strong winds, narrow roads, and limited visibility all come into play when you are in Iceland during the winter season.
+The farther you get from the cities, the more skills you may need to drive in heavy winter conditions.
+Snow, icy roads, strong winds, narrow roads, and limited visibility all come into play when you are in Iceland during the winter season

 Driving In Iceland’s Winter Months Tips